Alsaheem/cx-challenge-studio/README.md

 Running `cdk deploy` would deploy ths stack and output the api endpoint fot both the Rest API and Dynamodb table viewer

 ## TODO
+- Add some extra parameter validations
-- Wrote snapshot tests for the stack# cx-challenge-studio
+- Write snapshot tests for the stack